 Lead Advisor, Lean Healthcare

 Meng Hsiang "Cotton" Chou serves as a Lead Advisor, Lean Healthcare for Purdue Healthcare Advisors at Purdue University.
 In this role, he teaches and advises hospitals and healthcare agencies throughout Indiana and the Midwest to adopt lean methodologies.
-Cotton also lends his process-improvement expertise to the Indiana Health Equity Alliance (I-HEAL).
+Cotton also lends his process-improvement expertise to I-HOPE, a statewide opportunity designed to address the effects of health disparities

 Cotton is a native of Taipei, Taiwan, who arrived in the United States at age 26 to study architecture.
 He practiced architecture in Boston where he earned his license, and then in Edmonton, Canada.
 He later worked for the Government of Alberta's (GOA) Health Department for more than nine years to help enhance the public healthcare system through Lean Six Sigma (LSS) Methodology across the entire province.
 Cotton contributed to the development of LSS Learning curriculum for the GOA Learning Center as well as taught and certified many governmental employees.